bnb-chain/bnb-chain.github.io/docs/cross.md

 ### What's is a BSC relayer?

-BSC relayer monitors cross chain packages on Binance Chain, builds and broadcasts transactions to BSC to deliver these packages, which is the key of cross chain communication from Binance Chain to BSC.
+BSC relayer monitors cross chain packages on Beacon Chain, builds and broadcasts transactions to BSC to deliver these packages, which is the key of cross chain communication from Beacon Chain to BSC.

 ### What's is an Oracle relayer?

 Oracle Relayer watches the state change of Binance Smart Chain.
 Once it catches Cross-Chain Communication Events, it will submit to vote for the requests.
 After Oracle Relayers from ⅔ of the voting power of BC validators vote for the changes, the cross-chain actions will be performed.
-Only validators of Binance Chain are eligible to run Oracle relayers.
+Only validators of Beacon Chain are eligible to run Oracle relayers.

 ### What's an oracle?